 Surgical Error Perforating Esophagus Caused Extreme Suffering

-In this particular case, the victim had gone into what should have been a routine surgery for carpal tunnel syndrome.
+In this particular case (in 2015), the victim had gone into what should have been a routine surgery for carpal tunnel syndrome.
 During surgery, the anesthesiologist perforated, or cut open, the plaintiff’s esophagus.
 She woke with terrible pain in her chest and back, but was sent home after testing revealed no heart problems.
 The next day, her neighbor found her unresponsive, and rushed her back to the hospital.
 She needed emergency surgery, then was put into a medically induced coma for several weeks.
 She later needed additional surgeries and intensive therapy to regain mobility, and begin eating and living again.
 She now reports having terrible pain in her chest, various physical limitations, and severe emotional distress because of the trauma, and her loss of life independence.

 The jury decided that she was entitled to just a little over 4.7 million, but 4 million of that award was for past and future pain and suffering.
 In other words, she only had roughly $700,000 in actual medical expenses.
 Again, that medical expense award was needed to pay her actual medical expenses.
 So there was little actual financial compensation to her (as opposed to her medical providers), despite her being catastrophically injured by a gross surgical error.